 - 1. The Council and City Manager work together as a solution-oriented team. - 2.
 Councilmembers feel free to communicate with the City Manager about any City issues, including resident concerns.
 However, Councilmembers are also mindful of the City Manager's busy schedule and competing requests for access. - 3.
 Complaints or concerns about any City departments or staff are first taken up with the City Manager.
 It is not appropriate, in any situation, to critique, ridicule, or complain about other staff to any staff person other than the City Manager. - 4.
 Councilmembers may routinely ask department heads for information relative to their department.
 However, inquiries that require extensive research, or reports that may occupy more than cursory staff time should first be discussed with the City Manager, and may require action or approval by the entire Council. - 5.
-Department heads report to the City Manager. -Councilmembers do not insert themselves into or interfere with that chain of command.
-Neither the City Council nor any Councilmember shall give orders to, command the services of, or assign work to any subordinates of the City Manager, either publicly or privately.
-Alternately, contact may be made directly with Senior Management, as long as a copy of the communication is forwarded to the City Manager.
-Senior Management shall inform the City Manager of all Councilmember contact. - 6.
+Department heads report to the City Manager.
+Councilmembers do not insert themselves into or interfere with that chain of command. - 6.
 The Council should expect to be fully and promptly informed by the City Manager or his designee regarding any unusual activities or events of public concern. - 7.
-Councilmembers keep a friendly, professional relationship with staff members, but avoid getting involved with personneal matters, operational matters, work assignments or projects with any staff other than the City Manager. - 8.
+Councilmembers keep a friendly, professional relationship with staff members, but avoid getting involved with personal matters, operational matters, work assignments or projects with any staff other than the City Manager. - 8.
 It is staff's role to provide factual, objective, and unbiased information to the Council and the public in its reports.
 Councilmembers do not interfere or attempt to unduly influence the content of reports being prepared by staff.
-If a Councilmember disagrees with a staff recommendation, he or she is not obligated to vote for it and is likewise free to attempt to convince his or her colleagues on the Council of his or her position.
-If a Councilmember believes that information provided by staff is not factual, objective or unbiased, he or she should request the City Manager to review it. - 9.
-Councilmembers establish action and budget priorities for the City at least once a year during the annual budget review process. - 10.
+If a Councilmember disagrees with a staff recommendation, he or she is not obligated to vote for it and is likewise free to attempt to convince his or her colleagues on the Council of his or her position. - 9.
+Councilmembers establish action and budget priorities for the City once a year during the annual budget review process. - 10.
 Changes from the priorities or budget allocations established during the annual budget review process should be pursued only after careful consideration, as they may involve changes in staff work load and appropriations, and because the original priorities were established with the benefit of a public hearing.

-CITY COUNCIL INTERACTION AND COMMUNICATION WITH STAFF, continuedContinued...
+CITY COUNCIL INTERACTION AND COMMUNICATION WITH STAFF, continued...

 - 11. Councilmembers should bring forward requests for deviations from the established budget priorities only if they involve a degree of urgency that cannot wait until the next budget review. - 12.
 Councilmembers may individually ask the City Attorney general questions involving matters related to their performance as City officials.
-However, inquiries that require extensive research, opinions or reports should first be discussed with the City Manager, and may require action or approval by the Council. - 12.13.
-Email correspondence is preferred when distributing information.
-Text messages should be used when the information is urgent or immediate replies are necessary.
+However, inquiries that require extensive research, opinions or reports should first be discussed with the City Manager, and may require action or approval by the Council.